sholiday/Unofficial-Waterloo-USA-Intern-Guide/index.markdown

 ## Paperwork
 <section id="Paperwork-J1Visa" />
 ### J-1 Visa
-Once you have your offer, email your recruiter to get all the details about pay and start date.
-Its useful for the visa.
+Once you have your offer, e-mail your recruiter to get all the details about pay and start date.
+It is useful for the visa.
+Also be sure to ask who is picking up the J-1 visa expenses.
+These are tough to take on alone (~$1000), so try to get it covered if at al possible.

 CECS and CDS/AIPT (now Cultural Vistas) will guide you through the process.